nishikantvijeta/lms3/README.md

 ```

 # About the Project
-This LMS Dashboard was created to simulate a real-world education management platform.
+This LMS Dashboard was created to simulate a real-world education management platform with end-to-end functionality.
 It includes:

-User authentication (students/instructors)

-Course management

-Dashboard for tracking learning progress
+User Authentication — Secure login and signup for both students and instructors.

+Course Management — Create, update, and manage courses with ease.

+Learning Progress Dashboard — Track course completion, assignments, and grades in real time.

-Responsive UI
+Responsive UI — Optimized for desktop, tablet, and mobile devices.

+Secure Backend API Integration — Ensuring data safety and smooth operations.

+Razorpay Payment Integration — Secure and seamless payment processing for course enrollments.

+Change Password Feature — Allow users to securely update their account password.

+Contact Form — Users can easily reach out by filling out a form for queries or support.

 Secure backend API integration
   # ⚙️  Technologies Used